mpedramfar/zotra/README.md

 (setq zotra-cli-command '("node" "/path/to/zotra-cli/bin/index.js"))
 ```

 - `translation-server`

 Use emacs url libraries to connect to a running instance of zotero translation server.
 See [zotero translation server](https://github.com/zotero/translation-server/) repository for its installation guide.

-- `curl_translation-server`

-Use the external curl program to connect to a running instance of zotero translation server.
-Sometimes the previous backend fails.
-In this case you can try this backend.
-To use this backend you need to install the zotero translation server and the curl program.
+If you have the external curl program, it is recommended to set `zotra-use-curl` to `t` to use curl instead.

 ## Usage and configuration